nuejs/www/blog/tailwind-misinformation-engine/index.md

 [image.tall "/img/villain-and-hero.png" width="570"]
   caption: Brand voice examples

-This marketing scheme worked like a charm.
+This marketing and disinformation scheme worked like a charm.
 Developers took the new rules and terms for granted and started tweeting and blogging the new truth.
 It was a gold mine for Tailwind.
 Every converted user resulted in more users, preachers, and license sales.

 But no amount of money is enough for a businessman so it was time for another truth.